leizi2015/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 ### Content

-Choose the repositories and file types (initially markdown files and other non-code documentation) you wish to make searchable.
+Choose the repositories and file types (initially markdown files and text documentation) you wish to make searchable.

 Under **Manage Properties** you can add or remove available properties from your GitHub data source, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.